jasonbayton/11ty/_src/_includes/_parts/home/heading.md

-42% of all reported European cyberattacks were through Mobile in 2025.
+42% of all reported European cyberattacks targeted mobile in 2025.